Course Care & Player Etiquette

 - Try not to move, talk or create any disturbance or noise while another person is about to play.

-- Ensure mobile phones or pagers are turned off, or on silent.
+- Ensure mobile phones are turned off or on silent.

 - Do not stand close to or directly behind the ball, or directly behind the hole, when a player is about to play.

 - Be careful not to stand on or damage other players’ lines of putt and that your shadow does not distract others.